 The mara has long legs and ears.
-They have dense fur which on the top is grey and on the bottom is orange and white.
+They have dense fur which is stiff.
+On the top the fur is grey and on the bottom is orange and white.
 Across the top of its tail is a white dash.
 Above here the fur is black before turning to grey.

 The mara is a herbivore.
-Their diet consists of green vegetation and fruit with grass forming a large portion of their diet.
+Their diet consists of green vegetation, seeds, flowers and fruit with grass forming a large portion of their diet.

-Maras inhabit the pampas in Argentina.
-The pampas is an area of grasslands.
+Their main habitat is the pampas an area of grasslands.
 They prefer an area with low shrubs.

 During the breeding season a den is dug.
 In this den up to 22 pairs may keep their young.
+Females will give birth in the open before quickly moving these young to the den.
 Pairs take turns at caring for the young in the den.

 The first three weeks of the babies life is spent in or near the den.
 By 13 weeks the babies are weaned.